bhavana-adarsha/bhavana-adarsha/README.md

 # Hi, I'm Bhavana Adarsha

-Product Leader.
+Engineering Manager & Product Leader.
 Ex-Founder.
 AI Builder.
 I build B2B SaaS products from zero to one and I bring engineering depth to every product decision.

 ---

 ## About Me

-- Product Leader with 10+ years of PM experience and 10 years of engineering roots
+- Engineering Manager & Product Leader with 10+ years of PM experience and 10 years of engineering roots
 - Ex-Founder — co-founded sCoolMeal, a restaurant POS platform for school cafeterias that scaled from 10 to 2,500 meals/day and was acquired in 2019
 - Currently building AI products spanning agentic workflows, workforce automation, and API integrations
 - I sit at the intersection of AI product strategy, workforce tech, and operations platforms